raveberry/raveberry/docs/streaming.md

 ### Docker

 If you want to enable or disable streaming with the docker setup, use the respective docker-compose files.
 The setting in the admin page does not toggle streaming.
 You can provide a custom icecast configuration in `icecast.docker-compose.yml` to tweak it.

+In the docker setup, authentication can be disabled by setting the `STREAM_NOAUTH` environment variable.
+Uncomment the corresponding line in the `icecast.docker-compose.yml` to persist the change.